 In 1995, Bales helped secure $25 million in advertising exposure for children’s issues on the ABC network and advised on content.
 As part of the campaigns she spearheaded, Bales commissioned, managed and published numerous reports on public attitudes to children’s issues.
 Her insistence on an evidence-based strategy has been a hallmark of her campaigns.

 For eight years she served as president of Public Affairs Research & Communications, where she designed and managed more than 75 communications campaigns nationwide on progressive issues from civil rights and women’s issues to international affairs.
 From promoting the 10th anniversary of the Congresswomen’s Caucus to the 20th anniversary of The Feminine Mystique, Bales’ firm worked to secure public attention for social issues.
 In this capacity, she wrote speeches and provided communications training for members of Congress, prime ministers and prime time TV stars.

-A graduate of UCLA, she received her M.A. in French literature from Middlebury College.
+A graduate of the University of California at Los Angeles, she received her MA in French literature from Middlebury College.